Finding Phones Fast: Low-Latency and Scalable Monitoring of Cellular Communications in Sensitive Areas: System Design

 \subsection{Uplink Receivers}

-Similarly to downlink receivers, uplink receivers consist of multiple SDRs, connected to two wide-beam directional antennas facing away from each other (see \autoref{sec:features}).
-Each SDR streams IQ samples of the uplink of one or more cellular frequency bands into an uplink receiver.
+Uplink receivers, also operating on an SDR-based platform, are connected to two wide-beam directional antennas facing away from each other, as pictured in \autoref{fig:antenna}.
+This antenna orientation enables uplink receivers to estimate the direction of the signal (see \autoref{sec:features} for more details).
+Each SDR streams IQ samples of the uplink of one or more cellular frequency bands to an uplink receiver, where it is buffered for at least 20 milliseconds.
 One of the main advantages of \name{} over existing solutions is that uplink receivers are \textit{decoupled} from downlink receivers.
-The uplink receivers do not need to monitor downlink frequencies, and therefore they do not need to acquire a sync to the base stations or decode downlink messages.
-Instead, they detect and measure uplink signals using the correct uplink allocations received from the downlink receiver.
-Without allocations, uplink signal detection would be computationally expensive and inherently less reliable.
+The uplink receivers do not need to monitor downlink frequencies, and therefore they do not need to acquire a sync to the xNBs or decode downlink messages.
+Instead, they detect and measure uplink signals using the correct uplink allocations and timings received from the downlink receiver.

-A key requirement for the split of downlink and uplink receiver is that the two units share the common clock.
-This ensures that the uplink allocations received by the downlink receiver can be mapped to correct time and frequency as observed by the uplink receivers.
+A key requirement for \name{} is that the downlink and uplink receivers share a common clock.
+This ensures that the uplink allocations received by the downlink receiver can be mapped to the correct time and frequency to be observed by the uplink receivers.

-All relevant downlink messages, including uplink allocations from RARs, are sent to all uplink receivers over a low-latency communication link.
-Each uplink receiver then independently looks up the corresponding recorded time and frequency resources for the uplink message in the received IQ stream. \name{} extracts the signal characteristics (see \autoref{sec:features}) based on the reference signals and sends them to the central unit where they are aggregated.
+All relevant downlink control messages, including uplink allocations from RARs, are sent to all uplink receivers over a low-latency communication link.
+Each uplink receiver then independently looks up the corresponding recorded time and frequency resources for the uplink message in the buffered IQ stream. \name{} then extracts the signal characteristics (see \autoref{sec:features}) based on the reference signals and finally sends them to the central unit.
+Using this process, uplink receivers detect and measure PRACH, PUSCH, and PUCCH uplink messages in LTE; and PRACH and PUSCH messages in 5G.